FlavScents AInsights Entry: Hexanal (Aldehyde C-6)

 United Kingdom

-Post-Brexit, the UK aligns with EU regulations regarding flavoring substances, maintaining similar approvals for hexanal.
+Post-Brexit, the UK aligns with EU regulations regarding flavoring substances, maintaining similar approval status for hexanal.

 Asia

-In Japan, hexanal is permitted for use in food flavors, while in China and ASEAN countries, it is subject to local food safety standards, generally aligning with international norms.
+In Japan, hexanal is permitted for use in food flavorings.
+Regulatory details for China and ASEAN countries are less explicit but generally align with international standards.

 Latin America